-Dart, a powerful indeed versatile programming language, leverages dart collections to manage groups of data effectively.
+Dart, a powerful indeed versatile programming language, that is used to manage groups of data effectively.
 Dart collections are key data structures in Dart that allow for easy collection traversal and efficient data manipulation, similar to collections in other programming languages.
 Especially significant for Flutter developers, understanding Dart collections can unlock powerful programming techniques for versatile Flutter apps.

 There are four types of collections in Dart: List, Set, Queue, and Map.
 However, we will focus on the primary ones, List and Set and their close relation, Map.